ManuGowda/pefiy-web/replit.md

 ## Overview

 Pefiy is a modern web application designed to transform remittances into strategic crypto investments through AI-powered finance tools.
-The platform features a marketing landing page with a waitlist signup system, built with a warm, playful aesthetic featuring coral-orange and teal gradients, glassmorphism effects, and smooth animations.
-The design emphasizes approachability and optimism through 3D illustration-inspired visuals.
+The platform features a marketing landing page with a waitlist signup system, built with a minimal black and white aesthetic featuring a neon green accent, inspired by Tuyo.com.
+The design emphasizes professionalism and clarity through high-contrast typography and clean, intentional design.

 The application uses a full-stack TypeScript architecture with React on the frontend and Express on the backend, designed to scale from a landing page to a comprehensive crypto finance platform.

 ## Recent Changes (January 2025)

-**Complete Rebranding to Warm, Playful Aesthetic:**
-- Color palette changed from purple-blue to coral-orange (hsl(12, 100%, 65%)) and teal (hsl(175, 50%, 55%))
+**Rebranding to Minimal Black & White with Neon Green (Tuyo-Inspired):**
+- Complete color palette pivot from coral-orange/teal to monochrome with green accent
+- Dark mode primary: Rich charcoal background (hsl(210, 20%, 4%)), white text, neon green (hsl(110, 72%, 56%))
+- Light mode alternative: White background, black text, same green accent
-- Hero image replaced with 3D illustration showing character viewing financial charts and coins
+- Hero image replaced with monochrome phone mockup showing dark app interface with green highlights
+- All gradient classes removed - replaced with solid `bg-primary` (neon green) styling
-- All gradients updated from `gradient-purple-blue` to `gradient-orange-teal`
+- Feature cards updated from glassmorphism to matte black/white with subtle borders
-- Chart colors updated to green (hsl(115, 45%, 55%)), golden yellow (hsl(40, 95%, 60%)), and teal accents
+- Chart colors converted to grayscale with selective green highlights
-- Design guidelines updated to reflect warm, friendly branding approach
+- Design guidelines completely rewritten for minimal, high-contrast aesthetic
-- All UI components (buttons, icons, success states) now use warm color palette
-- Glassmorphism shadows updated to warm teal/orange tints
+- Button styling simplified to solid green CTAs with dark text

 ## User Preferences